Second Trimester Exercise Tips: Benefits, Precautions & Warning Signs

 You may be familiar with Kegel exercises, but they are only one technique to care for your pelvic floor throughout pregnancy (and beyond).
 In fact, many women are unaware of how crucial it is to understand how to relax the pelvic floor for pelvic health.

-Many pelvic floor professionals recommend that you prepare your pelvic floor for pregnancy and childbirth by doing strengthening and relaxation exercises like the ones listed below.
+Many pelvic floor professionals recommend that you prepare your pelvic floor for pregnancy and childbirth by performing strengthening and relaxation exercises.
 However, if you have any questions or are experiencing any uncommon symptoms, consult your OB/GYN, who may advise you to see a pelvic floor physical therapist for a more personalised routine.

 To strengthen the pelvic floor while pregnant

-To accomplish this, conduct regular pelvic floor contractions (also known as Kegels).
+To accomplish this, contract and relax your pelvic floor muscles (also known as Kegels).
 You can incorporate them into your regular fitness routine.
 For example, if you regularly lift weights, consider contracting your pelvic floor on the exhale while performing a bicep curl.

 You can also incorporate pelvic floor exercises into your warm-up and cool-down routines, such as performing 10 to 20 contractions before and after a walk or bike ride.